shaninalex/working_notes/content/posts/rabbitmq-concepts.md

 > In `Exchanges` tab in web admin panel you can find predefined Rabbitmq exchanges.
 You can't modify them.

+### nameless

-Nameless exchange ( default ) - compares routing key with queue name.
-Allows sending messages directly to the queue ( technicaly it sends messages throug the exchange into the queue, but it just feel like it does).
+The nameless exchange (default) compares the routing key with the queue name.
+This allows for sending messages directly to the queue (technically, it sends messages through the exchange into the queue, but it feels like direct messaging).

 ### fanout